Tom Robinson: Career

 In 1973, Robinson moved to London and joined the acoustic trio Café Society.
 They impressed Ray Davies, of The Kinks, enough for him to sign them to his Konk label and produce their debut album.
 According to Robinson, Davies's other commitments made the recording a lengthy process and, after it sold only 600 copies, he left the band.

 Subsequently, when the Tom Robinson Band were playing at the Nashville Rooms in London, Robinson saw Davies enter and sarcastically performed The Kinks' hit "Tired of Waiting for You".
-Davies retaliated with the less-than-complimentary Kinks single "Prince of the Punks", about Robinson.
+Davies retaliated with a mocking Kinks song "Prince of the Punks" (released as a B-side of "Father Christmas") about Robinson.
+Robinson, in turn, wrote "Don't Take No For An Answer" about Davies's hindering his career, later released on the Rising Free EP.

 In London, Robinson became involved in the emerging gay scene and embraced the politics of gay liberation, which linked gay rights to wider issues of social justice.
 Inspired by an early Sex Pistols gig, he founded the more political Tom Robinson Band in 1976.
-The following year the group released the single "2-4-6-8 Motorway", which peaked at No. 5 in the UK Singles Chart for two weeks.
+The following year the group released the single "2-4-6-8 Motorway", which peaked at No. 5 in the UK singles chart for two weeks.
 The song alludes obliquely to a gay truck driver.
-In February 1978, the band released the live extended play Rising Free, which peaked at No. 18 in the UK Singles Chart and included his anthemic song "Glad to Be Gay", originally written for a 1976 London gay pride parade.
+In February 1978, the band released the live extended play Rising Free, which peaked at No. 18 in the UK singles chart and included his anthemic song "Glad to Be Gay", originally written for a 1976 London gay pride parade.
 The song was banned by the BBC.
-In May 1978, the band released its debut album, Power in the Darkness, which was very well received, peaking at No. 4 in the UK Albums Chart, and receiving a gold certification by the BPI.
+It did receive extensive daytime play on Capital Radio.
+In May 1978, the band released their debut album, Power in the Darkness, which was very well received, peaking at No. 4 in the UK Albums Chart, and receiving a gold certification by the BPI.
 Their second album, TRB Two (1979), however, was a commercial and critical failure, and the band broke up four months after its release.

 In 1979, Robinson co-wrote several songs with Elton John, including his minor hit "Sartorial Eloquence (Don't Ya Wanna Play This Game No More?)", which peaked at No. 39 in the U.S. Billboard Hot 100 and a song about a young boy in boarding school who has a crush on an older student called "Elton's Song".
 It was recorded, but not released until 1981 on the album The Fox.
 He played two songs live— "Glad to Be Gay" and "1967 (So Long Ago)" — during June of that year at The Secret Policeman's Ball (1979).